bneils/BrainRust/README.md

 You can pass multiple file paths to run more than one program.

-An optimization to make this interpreter faster is run-length opcode encoding.
+An optimization done to make this interpreter faster is run-length opcode encoding.

 For example, the instructions `++-+.` will be simplified as `[Add(2), Print]`